aevyrie/tolstack/README.md

 # TolStack

-Simple 1D tolerance analysis tool. **Unfinished and Unstable WIP.**
+TolStack is a simple tolerance analysis application with a UI for building and analyzing tolerance models. **Unfinished and Unstable WIP.**

 ![Screenshot](docs/screenshot.png)